-You don’t automatically quality for 3 months free or 25% off senior membership.
+You don’t automatically qualify for 3 months free or 25% off senior membership.
 If you want or need the discount, you need to call 0344 800 1895.

 In 2023, this will reduce individual annual membership to £63 or £104.40 for joint senior membership.
 You’re still able to set up a monthly or pay by annual direct debit, and you’ll still get all the benefits, including free parking.

 National Trust membership discount and free entry

 National Trust properties and grounds are suitable for everyone.
 If you are disabled, you can enjoy the accessible grounds, and many places have facilities to make visits easier like lives, powered mobility vehicles and audio support.